solana-foundation/developer-content/content/courses/state-compression/generalized-state-compression.md

 solana-program = "1.16.0"
 ```

-We’ll be testing locally but we need both the Compression program and the Noop
-program from Mainnet.
-We’ll need to add these to the `Anchor.toml` in the root
-directory so they get cloned to our local cluster.
+We'll be running tests locally, but we'll need both the State Compression Program and the Noop Program from the Mainnet to do so.
+To make sure these programs are available on our local cluster, we need to include them in the `Anchor.toml` file located in the root directory.
+Here's how you can add them:

+In `Anchor.toml`, update the programs section with the following entries:

 ```toml
 [test.validator]